 Keep in mind we’re not talking about dramatic moves, even in this market.
 We’re talking about finding a portfolio mix that works for you and minimizes worry, so you can stick with it through any kind of market.
 Much depends on your time horizon and your tolerance for risk, but these signs might signal that you’re diversified enough:

 1. You’ve got a sizable portion of your money in four or more different asset classes.

-The most common portfolio allocations have at least 10% of your money invested in asset classes like cash or money market funds, stocks, bonds and property.
-Kudos if you also have money in commodities, like the popular gold, and alternative investments.
+The most common portfolio allocations have at least 10% of your money invested in asset classes like cash or money market funds, stocks, bonds, crypto and property.

 2. At any given time, at least one part of your portfolio is performing well.

 Like a lunch buffet, a diversified portfolio offers something for everyone, no matter their appetite that day.
 Even if most investments are falling, a well-diversified portfolio will include a few rising investments.

 3. You aren’t fazed by daily volatility.